ibm-cloud-docs/dr-automation-powervs/activity-tracker-events.md

 | `dr-image.create`         | Creates a new image of a configured instance.  |
 | `dr-image.list`           | Lists all images available for recovery.       |
 | `dr-image.delete`         | Deletes an outdated image to manage storage.   |
+{: caption="List of events: Images" caption-side="bottom"}

 **Example Use Case**
-During the setup of DR automation, an administrator may use `dr-image.create` to capture a backup image of an instance.
+During the setup of {{site.data.keyword.DR_short}}, an administrator may use `dr-image.create` to capture a backup image of an instance.
 This image can then be listed and validated to ensure it is available for future recovery operations.

 ---